Definition of terrorism: League of Nations (1930s)

 In the late 1930s, the international community made a first attempt at defining terrorism.
 Article 1.1 of the League of Nations' 1937 Convention for the prevention and punishment of Terrorism defined "acts of terrorism" as "criminal acts directed against a State and intended or calculated to create a state of terror in the minds of particular persons or a group of persons or the general public".
 Article 2 included as terrorist acts, if they were directed against another state and if they constituted acts of terrorism within the meaning of the definition contained in article 1, the following:

-These articles which never entered into force, owing to lack of support.
+These articles never entered into force, owing to lack of support.

 UN Comprehensive Convention (1997–present)

+Since 1994, the United Nations General Assembly has repeatedly condemned terrorist acts using the following political description of terrorism:

+Criminal acts intended or calculated to provoke a state of terror in the public, a group of persons or particular persons for political purposes are in any circumstance unjustifiable, whatever the considerations of a political, philosophical, ideological, racial, ethnic, religious or any other nature that may be invoked to justify them.

 In 1996 an Ad Hoc Committee on Terrorism was set up, with the remit of drafting several conventions condemning various aspects of terrorism, with the intention of producing a final Comprehensive Convention which would either supplement or replace the series of sectoral conventions.

 Since January 1997, the United Nations General Assembly has been negotiating a Comprehensive Convention on International Terrorism.
 The definition of the crime of terrorism on the negotiating table reads as follows (GA Resolution 51/210, Declaration to Supplement the 1994 Declaration on Measures to Eliminate International Terrorism, December 1996; adopted January 1997):